Carmagnola

+Toponymy

+The toponymy of the city of Carmagnola probably derives from the Latin "(centuria) magniola", in reference to a square, modestly-sized plot of land.
+However, some scholars argue that the toponym may derive from the Roman noble name Carminius.

 History

 The municipality is mentioned for the first time during the 11th century.
 The land, originally owned by the Arduinic dynasty, passed to the Marquisate of Saluzzo, who had a castle built here.
 The Saluzzo dynasty soon underwent a rapid decadence ending with a French domination period which lasted 40 years.
 In 1588 Carmagnola became a possession of the House of Savoy, when Charles Emmanuel I besieged and conquered it.
 France took possession of Carmagnola a second time during the 17th century, during the civil war between Madamisti and Principisti (supporters of the French and the Savoy dynasty respectively).
 In this period (1637–1642), the three main subdivisions were razed to the ground as they were conflicting with the defence structures, and immediately re-built around 1.5 km from their original position, where they still are at the present time.

 In 1690 the town was once again occupied by the French general Catinat, but just one year later Victor Amadeus II of Savoy brought it back among Piedmontese possessions.
 While its defence buildings were being demolished and its strategic role was progressively decreasing in importance, the town could finally develop agriculture and commerce, mainly of hemp and ropes, which were exported in great quantity to Liguria and southern France.
 The characteristic of both agricultural and commercial site remained important until after World War II, which caused a massive immigration and a rapid urbanistic expansion.

-The name of La Carmagnole, the title of a French song and dance made popular during the French Revolution, is considered to be indirectly derived from the Italian town - i.e., the costume of the Piedmontese peasants living near Carmagnola was named for the town; and when some of these peasants came to Paris, their dress influenced the short jacket worn by working-class militant sans-culottes, who sang the song.
+The name of La Carmagnole, the title of a French song and dance made popular during the French Revolution, is considered to be indirectly derived from the Italian town - i.e., the customary costume of the Piedmontese peasants living near and around Carmagnola was named for the town; when some of these peasants came to Paris, their dress influenced the popular short jacket worn by working-class militant sans-culottes, who sang the song.